chrisraro/inventory-system/README.md

 ├── contexts/             # React contexts
 ├── hooks/                # Custom React hooks
 ├── lib/                  # Utility functions
+├── supabase_scripts/     # Database setup scripts
 └── public/               # Static assets
 ```

+## Troubleshooting

+If you encounter data visibility issues where stockman users see the same data as admin users:

+1. Ensure you've run the [supabase_scripts/05_complete_rls_fix.sql](file:///C:/Users/User/OneDrive/Desktop/inventory-system/supabase_scripts/05_complete_rls_fix.sql) script
+2. Check that user profiles have the correct roles in the `user_profiles` table
+3. Clear browser cache and refresh the application
+4. Check the browser console for any JavaScript errors

+For user management issues:
+1. Ensure you're logged in as an admin user
+2. Navigate to Admin → User Management
+3. Check that the user management page loads correctly

 ## Contributing